Exploring the anisotropic gravitational wave background from all-sky mock gravitational wave event catalogues: Results

-We note that the spectra for both merging BBHs up to $d_\mathrm{c} = 50\mathrm{Mpc}/h$ and between $50 - 250\mathrm{Mpc}/h$ exhibit typical shapes for higher $\ell$ (e.g. $\ell > \sim 300 -600$) even under the extreme 1-bin approximation.
+We note that the spectra for both merging BBHs up to $d_\mathrm{c} = 50\mathrm{Mpc}/h$ and between $50$ and $250\mathrm{Mpc}/h$ exhibit typical shapes for higher $\ell$ (e.g. $\ell > \sim 300 -600$), even under the extreme 1-bin approximation.
 Consequently, other factors might contribute to the Poisson noise.
 The typical shapes of our spectra exhibit slopes similar to those of the modeled Poisson noise spectra presented in \citet{2019PhRvD.100f3004C}.
-Additionally, the spectral behavior aligns with the predictions made in \citet{2019PhRvD.100f3004C}, which suggest that the high $ \ell $ (e.g., $l > \sim 50$ to $\sim 600$, based on the different choice of integral cut-off, shown in their Fig. 9.) portion of the angular power spectrum is predominantly influenced by Poisson noise arising from the azimuthal distribution of mock catalogues.
+Additionally, the spectral behavior aligns with the predictions made in \citet{2019PhRvD.100f3004C}, which suggest that the high $ \ell $ (e.g., $\ell > \sim 50$ to $\sim 600$, based on the different choice of integral cut-off, shown in their Fig. 9.) portion of the angular power spectrum is predominantly influenced by Poisson noise arising from the azimuthal distribution of mock catalogs.
 This might indicate that the Poisson noise from the azimuthal distribution is entangled within our spectra.
+In addition to Poisson noise, cosmic variance, arising from the variation in observer positions across our seven models, might also contribute to the fluctuations in the galaxy distributions within our catalogs.
+This might account for some of the variation in the angular power spectra across our seven models, particularly at lower values of $\ell$ (e.g., $\ell < \sim 10$).
+However, it is unlikely to be the primary factor directly contributing to the observed large variation of the angular power spectra for $\ell > \sim 10$ in the upper panels of Figs.\ref{fig:cl} and \ref{fig:clbins} because it primarily affects the angular power spectra at lower $\ell$ (e.g., $\ell < \sim 10$) and has minimal impact for higher $\ell$ (e.g., $\ell > \sim 10$), as shown in Fig. 4 of \citet{2018PhRvD..98f3501J}.
+Nevertheless, cosmic variance could have an indirectly profound impact on the angular power spectra because it reflects underlying variations in the distribution and number density of galaxies, which in turn influence the Poisson noise.
+For instance, in more densely populated regions of the universe, relative Poisson noise might be smaller, while in more sparsely populated regions, it might be larger.